-The existing shareholders will own 74.6% of our common stock following the successful completion of this offering.
+The existing shareholders will own % of our common stock following the successful completion of this offering.
 Notwithstanding that certain of our officers and directors who are shareholders will be locked up for a period of six months, and any greater than 5% holders of our common stock will also be locked up for a period of six months, following the completion of this offering, our existing stockholders may have acquired their shares at a lower price than that of this offering.
 Accordingly, they may be incentivized to sell all or part of their holdings as soon as any applicable transfer restrictions have ended and such sales could have a negative impact on the market price of our common stock.
-In addition, large number of sales of our common stock by the selling stockholders named in the Resale Prospectus could depress the market price of our common stock and make it more difficult to sell your shares of our common stock.